 Do you want to see Pablo Picasso’s Famous Paintings??
 Great news for all Pablo Picasso fans!
-2020 is a fantastic year for Picasso all over the world!
+2021 is a fantastic year for Picasso all over the world!
 Many art museums will be hosting exhibitions devoted to Picasso and his artworks.
-Below is a comprehensive list of Picasso exhibitions for the remaining months of 2019 until 2020.
+Below is a comprehensive list of Picasso exhibitions in 2021.

 Exhibition: Picasso & Paper

 When: Was scheduled for September 22 until December 13, 2020.
 However due to the pandemic, the exhibition is postponed.
 We will update of the exhibitions dates as soon as they are published.